 There’s lots of things to do with tree branches, but this awesome craft is a really great way to use the trunk.

-You can kind of see in the picture the pieces you’ll need to make this cute decorative piece for winter.
+As you can kind of see in the picture below, the pieces you’ll need to make this cute decorative piece for winter.
 Two pieces of trunk.
 Two branches for antlers.

 Remember that being creative means to make it in your own way.
 Not every reindeer or craft project in general needs to be the same.
 They are more special when they are all different.
 Just something to keep in mind.